prisma-labs/graphql-framework-experiment/docs/getting-started/migrate-from-nexus-schema.md

-Versions of the `nexus` package `0.20` and below were what is now known as `@nexus/schema`.
+Versions of the `nexus` package below `0.20` were what is now known as `@nexus/schema`.
 This transition of the `nexus` package from being a schema library to a framework was announced [in this GitHub issue](https://github.com/prisma-labs/nexus/issues/373).
 The following receipe shows how to migrate from nexus schema `0.12` to the latest version of Nexus framework.

 #### Dependencies